hucik14/rational-linkages/docs/source/general/installation.rst

 are supported), when it provides the smoothest plotting.
 It is also the version used for development.

-There are three ways to install the Python package, for regular use we recommend A) or B).
-For development and testing C) is recommended.
+There are more ways to install the Python package.
+For regular use we recommend installation from PyPI using **pip**, which will provide the latest released version.
+For development, you can install from source by cloning the repository.

 A) using pip: